Who we are

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

-To exercise all relevant rights, queries, requests, or complaints please in the first instance contact Julie Purves (firstname.lastname@example.org)
+To exercise all relevant rights, queries, requests, or complaints please contact us at firstname.lastname@example.org.